HWerneck/ViZDoom.Agents/README.md

 Repository with implemented ViZDoom agents for my Master's research.
 The final version of my dissertation is attached here.

+The 'Basic test' repository installs and runs ViZDoom with a simple random agent, just to verify everything is working correctly.
-Each repository corresponds to one of the experiments run for my project.
+Each of the other repositories corresponds to one of the experiments run for my project.

 The agents were based on Kieliger's tutorials (
 - https://lkieliger.medium.com/deep-reinforcement-learning-in-practice-by-playing-doom-part-1-getting-started-618c99075c77